Responsibilities, Schooling, Requirements, and Salary

 How Much Do Medical Claims Examiners Make?

-Although the U.S. Bureau of Labor Statistics (BLS) does not report specific salary* data for medical claims examiners, they do report on the salary* data for claims adjusters.
-The BLS reports the average annual salary* for claims adjusters is about $69,000, with an hourly wage of about $33 per hour.
-Those who rise to earn in the 90th percentile of claims adjusters can earn an annual salary* of about $100,000 per year, or an hourly wage of about $48 per hour, or more.
+Although the US Bureau of Labor Statistics (BLS) does not report specific salary* data for Medical Claims Examiners, they report the salary* data for claims adjusters.
+The BLS reports the average annual salary* for claims adjusters is about $71,000, with an hourly wage of about $34 per hour.
+Those who rise to earn in the 90th percentile of claims adjusters can earn an annual salary* of about $101,000 per year.

 Highest Paying Industries for Medical Claims Examiners